 - mention the disadvantages (1–2) of the two workplaces;

-- express your opinion on the subject of the project – whether you would like to do an indoor job and why.
+- express your opinion on the subject of the project – which type of workplace you’d prefer and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.